soumyajeet-kundu/SQL/Day1/Queries.md

-Q1.
-Display the name of movies, movie type is starts with Drama.
+<b>Q1.
+Display the name of movies, movie type is starts with Drama.<b>

 Query-SELECT moviename,movieType FROM movie where movieType="Drama%";